Justin Gordon (basketball)

-Justin Windell Gordon (born December 20, 1993) is an American basketball player for the Newcastle Eagles of the British Basketball League (BBL).
+Justin Windell Gordon (born December 20, 1993) is an American basketball player for the TFT of the Macedonian League.
 He played college basketball for the Wofford Terriers.

 Career

 Australia

 Gordon made his professional debut with Australian side Sandringham Sabres of the South East Australian Basketball League, in the 2016–17 season.

 Morocco

 The following season, Gordon played in Morocco with Amal Essaouira.

 Feyenoord

 In August 2018, Gordon signed a one-year contract with Feyenoord Basketbal of the Dutch Basketball League (DBL).
 On October 6, he had a team-high 13 points and 11 rebounds in his DBL debut, in an 86–57 loss to Den Bosch.
 Gordon ended the season as the DBL's third leading scorer, with 17.6 points per game for Feyenoord.

 PS Karlsruhe Lions

 On July 5, 2019, Gordon signed with PS Karlsruhe Lions of the German ProA.

 Newcastle Eagles

 On September 6, 2020, Gordon joined BBL side Newcastle Eagles as part of the 2020–2021 roster.
 On January 24, 2021, they won the BBL Cup beating London Lions 84–77.
 Gordon picked up the Cup Final MVP honours finishing with 18 points, 15 rebounds, three assists and three blocks.